sudara/melatonin_perfetto/README.md

 verify that this module's packaging and installation scripts are correct, and that it can be successfully imported to other projects using the methods advertised above.
 Another test case verifies that attempting to configure a project that adds `melatonin_perfetto` before JUCE will fail with the proper error message.

+## Acknowledgements

+* Thanks to @dikadk for getting the Projucer version running on MacOS
+* Thanks to stephenk for putting in the effort to [getting the Projucer version working on Windows](https://forum.juce.com/t/new-module-profile-your-juce-ui-dsp-performance-with-perfetto/54589/43?u=sudara).